Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Matrix Games

-Note that $\text{NG}(\pi^1,\pi^2)=0$ if and only if $(\pi^1,\pi^2)$ is in a Nash equilibrium of the matrix game (which may not be unique), in which no player has the incentive to deviate from its current policy.
+By definition, $\text{NG}(\pi^1,\pi^2)=0$ if and only if $(\pi^1,\pi^2)$ is a Nash equilibrium of the matrix game, in which no player has an incentive to deviate from its current policy.
+Note that the Nash equilibrium need not be unique. \begin{definition} Given a joint policy $\pi=(\pi^1,\pi^2)$ and $\tau>0$, the entropy-regularized Nash gap $\text{NG}_\tau(\pi^1,\pi^2)$ is defined as